In this blog what is wintergrass, wintergrass killers, wintergrass herbicides and killing wintergrass in kikuyu and other turfgrass.

 Trinexapac-ethyl (Amigo®/Various).

-• Amigo, or similar, is a great tool to manage winter grass in turf but you should not consider using it for getting rid of winter grass;
+• Amigo 120 is a great tool for winter grass in turf but you should not use it to remove winter grass;

-• Ethephon, in a tank mix with trinexapac, is the only product that stops winter grass seedhead;
+• Incognito, in a tank mix with trinexapac, is the only product that stops winter grass seed head;

 • Repeat applications enhance the tolerance of winter grass to summer stress;